By Michael Lanza

 Permits issued by all national parks and forests in the Sierra for trips extending into another park or forest—for example, a John Muir Trail permit for starting in Yosemite and finishing at Whitney Portal—are valid in the other parks and forests for the permit dates.
-Backcountry campsites are not designated or assigned; camp where you like but try to use sites that have clearly been used previously.
+Backcountry campsites are (mostly) not designated or assigned; camp where you like but use sites that have clearly been used previously.

 I’ve helped many readers plan unforgettable backpacking and hiking trips.

 Want my help with yours?
 Click here now.